 Also displayed were larger paintings with totally different themes.

 The “Crevettes” is the title of one of the series of paintings, “Shrimp.”

 And ceramics …

-Francois Mandin, 100Drine, Dom Labreuil, and Cecile Constantin are the artists.
+The artists are Francois Mandin, 100Drine, Dom Labreuil, and Cecile Constantin.

 Lunch at Le Provencal

 My first visit to Le Provencal was the night of Beaujolais Nouveau.
-It seemed a bit “rough”.
-During tourist season and warmer weather when you can be served outside, it’s quite different.
-Definitely the best food I’ve eaten in town.
+It seemed a bit “rough.”
+It’s pretty different during tourist season and warmer weather when you can be served outside.
+Definitely, the best food I’ve eaten in town.
 In fact, I’m seriously considering having the “plat du jour” several times a week to treat myself … and to economize.
-A fabulous meal with fresh, local ingredients is prepared and served at a price that can’t be beat.
-It’s really less expensive, and much more fun, than grocery shopping and cooking.
+A fabulous meal with fresh, local ingredients is prepared and served at a price that can’t be beaten.
+It’s less expensive and much more fun than grocery shopping and cooking.